DorsaRoh/Kernels/README.md

 # Kernels from Scratch

+Implements & explains a kernel, **assuming you know absolutely nothing.**

+Enjoy!

+---
 **Kernel**: the kernel is the core part of your operating system (OS) that sits between your computer's hardware and all other software (like apps or the user interface).

 - It abstracts hardware differences, giving software a consistent, standardized environment to run on.